MicrosoftDocs/win32/desktop-src/DirectShow/about-the-capture-graph-builder.md

 ---
-Description: About the Capture Graph Builder ms.assetid: '9399a06e-7305-41e8-aefe-3d158052a8ed'
+Description: About the Capture Graph Builder ms.assetid: 9399a06e-7305-41e8-aefe-3d158052a8ed
-title: About the Capture Graph Builder
+title: About the Capture Graph Builder ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Capture Graph Builder

 A filter graph that performs video or audio capture is called a *capture graph*.
 Capture graphs are often more complicated than file playback graphs.
 To make it easier for applications to build capture graphs, DirectShow provides a helper object called the Capture Graph Builder.
-The Capture Graph Builder exposes the [**ICaptureGraphBuilder2**](icapturegraphbuilder2.md) interface, which contains methods for building and controlling a capture graph.
+The Capture Graph Builder exposes the [**ICaptureGraphBuilder2**](/windows/win32/Strmif/nn-strmif-icapturegraphbuilder2?branch=master) interface, which contains methods for building and controlling a capture graph.
 The following diagram illustrates the Capture Graph Builder and the **ICaptureGraphBuilder2** interface.

 ![using the capture graph builder](images/cgb01.png)

 Start by calling CoCreateInstance to create new instances of the Capture Graph Builder and the Filter Graph Manager.
-Then initialize the Capture Graph Builder by calling [**ICaptureGraphBuilder2::SetFiltergraph**](icapturegraphbuilder2-setfiltergraph.md) with a pointer to the Filter Graph Manager's [**IGraphBuilder**](igraphbuilder.md) interface.
+Then initialize the Capture Graph Builder by calling [**ICaptureGraphBuilder2::SetFiltergraph**](/windows/win32/Strmif/nf-strmif-icapturegraphbuilder2-setfiltergraph?branch=master) with a pointer to the Filter Graph Manager's [**IGraphBuilder**](/windows/win32/Strmif/nn-strmif-igraphbuilder?branch=master) interface.
 The following diagram illustrates this process.

 ![initializing the capture graph builder](images/cgb03.png)